williamdee1/Cell-Vision-Fusion/README.md

 | ENet        | 240x240    | 1    | ~8.0     | 8.0 GB  | 5.6 GB

-### Compound Structure Modelling
+### Compound Structures

 The [CP Chem MOA](https://github.com/pharmbio/CP-Chem-MoA/) GitHub repository was used as the basis for converting compound smiles into Morgan Fingerprints, before using these representations of chemical structure as input into an MLP model.
-The modelling process can be found in the [MLP_Structural_Model](./notebooks/7_MLP_Structural_Model.ipynb) notebook.
+The process can be found in the [MLP_Structural_Model](./notebooks/7_MLP_Structural_Model.ipynb) notebook.

 ## Fusion Model